 Langmuir turbulence example

-This example implements a Langmuir turbulence simulation reported in section 4 of
+This example implements a Langmuir turbulence simulation similar to the one reported in section 4 of

 Wagner et al., "Near-inertial waves and turbulence driven by the growth of swell", Journal of Physical Oceanography (2021)